 According to the Board of Regents, the mandated purpose of the periodic comprehensive review of academic programs is to review the teaching/learning program, with particular emphasis being given to the program's contribution to undergraduate education.
 As per the BOR Policy Statement on the Relationship of Teaching, Research and Service (1995: RP-2.1.6), "the first priority of the University of Nebraska and each of its campuses is teaching, with special emphasis on teaching the undergraduate or first-professional level student."
 Acknowledging this BOR mandated purpose, in IANR academic program reviews the self-study, site-visit, and feedback/responses should give attention to each mission area: teaching/learning, research, and extension/engagement.
-While unique attention may need to be given to each mission area separately, emphasis should be placed on how contributions in these mission areas work together in an integrated fashion to accomplish the overall mission of the department/school and institute.
+While unique attention may need to be given to each mission areas work together in an integrated fashion to accomplish the overall mission of the department/school and institute.
 Focus should be placed on integration across mission areas.